-How a landing page fits in the sales funnel
+How do landing pages fit in the sales funnel?

 You exchange information with your leads.
 You offer them valuable information that answers a particular pain point.
 In exchange they give you their contact details you can use for ongoing marketing.
 This exchange makes landing pages a valuable part of the lead generation stage.